zakiryne/Unscented-Kalman-Filter/README.md

 The simulator provides two datasets.
 The difference between them are:

 - The direction the car (the object) is moving.
-- The order the first measurement is sent to the EKF.
+- The order the first measurement is sent to the UKF.
 On dataset 1, the LIDAR measurement is sent first.
 On the dataset 2, the RADAR measurement is sent first.

-Here is the simulator final state after running the EKL with dataset 1:
+Here is the simulator final state after running the UKL with dataset 1:

 ![Simulator with dataset 1](Outputs/UKF_1.png)

-Here is the simulator final state after running the EKL with dataset 2:
+Here is the simulator final state after running the UKL with dataset 2:

 ![Simulator with dataset 1](Outputs/UKF_2.png)